 This is an elementary course emphasizing the principles and techniques of preparing for, participating in, and the evaluation of communication behavior at the interpersonal and public levels.
+Three lecture hours a week.
+Credit: Three semester hours.

 SPC 2103 ARGUMENTATION AND DEBATE